Cohomology of the pure symmetric automorphisms of right-angled Artin groups: The cohomology ring

-\begin{nota} If we have two compatible based partitions $\tau_i,\tau_j$ and a petal $P\in\tau_i$ does not contain the dominant component $D^j$, then $P$ can always be split in the case when it is formed by more than one connected component, and the new based partition $\tau_i'$ will still be compatible with $\tau_j$.
+\begin{nota} If we have two compatible based partitions $\tau_i,\tau_j$ and a petal $P\in\tau_i$ does not contain the dominant component $D^j$, then $P$ can always be split if it is formed by more than one connected component, and the new based partition $\tau_i'$ will still be compatible with $\tau_j$.
 Recall as well that if $\G-\st(v_i)$ and $\G-\st(v_j)$ have different minimal elements, then one of the minimal elements must lie in the respective dominant component. \end{nota}